MLflow Model Registry

 Created version '1' of model 'SklearnLinearRegression'.

-Now, using MLflow fluent APIs, we reload the model from the Model Registry and score.
+Now, using MLflow fluent APIs, you reload the model from the Model Registry and score.

 # load the model from the Model Registry and score